 ISO26000 Stakeholders Global Network – Statement of Vision, Mission and Goals, approved Nov.2018

 Mission: We encourage every organization to maximize its contribution to sustainable development, by using ISO 26000 and involving a wide variety of stakeholders in its decisions.
-We leverage power from all over the world to support socially responsible management and practices We seek to provide information, inspiration, linkages to other global documents, and user-friendly tools for implementation, through our global network
+We leverage power from within our country to support socially responsible management and practices.
+We seek to provide information, inspiration, linkages to other national and global documents, and user-friendly tools for implementation, through our network

-- To promote ISO 26000 as the leading standard in regards to Social Responsibility worldwide, supporting awareness, distribution and usage.
+- To promote ISO 26000 as the leading standard in regards to Social Responsibility, supporting awareness, distribution and usage.

 - To promote ISO 26000 as an integrated practical approach for all public and private organizations, including those that are applying the UN Sustainable Development Goals (SDGs).

-- To organise quarterly webex meetings to co-ordinate and discuss activities.
+- To organise meetings to co-ordinate and discuss activities

-- To organise a bi-annual face-to-face event, such as the International Open Forum held in Bali October 2018, to get people together to share good practices, hold sessions on implementation, etc.
+- To organise face-to-face events to get people together to share good practices, hold sessions on implementation, etc.

 - To pay special attention to support Small and Medium Organizations (SMOs) and Small and Medium Enterprises (SMEs).

-To feed communication channels https://iso26000.info and the LinkedIn Group on ISO 26000 so that a wider audience can participate and be informed.
+- To feed communication channels https://iso26000.info and the LinkedIn Group on ISO 26000 so that the global audience can be informed of our nation’s activities.

 Informal Update to Members of ISO 26000 Stakeholders Global Network 29 October 2018, from the first meeting at Bali: